Skip to content

 Ranger Station

 You can always find a Ranger at the Ranger Station.
 There are also Rangers roaming the event.
 If you are lost, injured, or concerned about a safety issue (uncontrolled fire, medical concern, etc.), please speak to a Ranger.
 They are happy to talk with you, they know the lay of the land, have radios and can call in emergency response people.
-Look for bright green T-shirts or vests and a laminate.
+Look for light green T-shirts and a laminate.

 The best way to make sure a 911 call will find you is to find a Ranger.
 Rangers can get first aid staff to you quickly since they have radios.
 They have a plan in place to help outside emergency assistance find and access participants in need, in the fastest manner possible.